simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 If simulating the production environment, then you will be building new image version for each update of a pod, which in dev mode is not very efficient.
 So what we can do instead is to reuse the pattern of when working with a single local pod and mount build directories of the project.

-To do this we adjust the env variables in the `cluster-vars.env` file so that build files are mounted into the containers.
+To do this we set the env variable `podName_DEVMODE=true` in the `cluster-vars.env` file so that build files are mounted into the containers.